*This is a guest post by Supercircuits.

 Whether your child is four or twelve, the first thing you must do to teach them about home security is start a conversation.
 If you’re lucky, your child may been introduced to the subject in school.
 If they haven’t, don’t fret.
 Simply, explain that there are bad people in the world and they need to worry about their safety, even at home.
 Don’t be too elaborate; you don’t want to scare them.
 Then, start showing them how to be safe.

 Showing your child how to be safe is even more important than talking to your child about home safety.
 Safety at home begins with teaching your child the fundamentals of being safe.
 They can’t disregard their safety, because they feel safe.

 Your security system is your child’s first line of defense.
 An easy-to-use, good security system should be the first thing you get to keep your child safe, if you don’t already have one.
+If you reside in an individual home with a gate, then you can have a gate entry system installed.
+If any unforeseen circumstances arise, you can be aware of who is entering your home while you are gone and warn your children accordingly.
 Teach them how to use it to enter the home and the panic password for emergencies.
 Then, let them key in the password when you come home from buying groceries or picking them up from school.
 Show them about the other features of the system, such as police and ambulance buttons on the pad.
 If your child can’t reach it, have the device reinstalled.

 Doors and Windows